What is SEO?

 This too is a little too dumbed down an explanation of what SEO in 2018/2019 is.
 It is far too broad a definition and does not really convey the work behind what makes up SEO Services.

 So ultimately, defining SEO properly is defining a process and articulating the many steps involved in that process.

 Defining the process of SEO and it’s many steps

-Furthermore, in describing SEO as a process, you enter a bit of a rabbit hole in that once you begin describing what SEO is you inevitably fall into describing what SEO is not, what local SEO is and what things like video optimization and social optimization are.
+Furthermore, in describing SEO as a process, you enter a bit of a rabbit hole in that once you begin describing what SEO is you inevitably fall into describing what SEO it is not.

 Understanding why a clear definition of SEO is imperative

 If you have a product or service to sell, and you’re aiming to use your website to fuel growth, you will want the most potential customers to find your website when they are in the active process of searching.

 What the process of SEO does over time (time which can vary widely depending on the goals set) is make your website more susceptible to being favoured by search engines as it has built up many defining characteristics, over time, that make it more likely to contain the answer to what a searcher is looking for.